AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-44-national-security/frontmatter.md

 3049.
 Non-reimbursable detail of other personnel.

 3049a.
-Special pay authority for science, technology, engineering, or mathematics positions.
+Special pay authority for science, technology, engineering, or mathematics positions and positions requiring banking or financial services expertise.

 3050.
 Annual report on hiring and retention of minority employees.